kacperpon/IMAS/Documents/Task1Report.md

 # 1. Environment analysis

 ### Accessibility

-- **Accessible vs Inaccessible**: The general city map is accessible to all agents, but certain areas will be defined as inaccessible.
-Each agent only knows their specific location, the severity and type of the fire, and the number of wounded individuals nearby.
-To get a complete view of the situation, agents must communicate and share information about these details.
+The city map is designed to be generally accessible to all agents, with specific areas defined as inaccessible.
+Each agent, however, has a limited perception of the environment; they are only aware of their current location, the severity and type of any fire nearby, and the number of wounded individuals in the vicinity.
+To obtain a comprehensive view of the entire situation, agents need to communicate and share information regarding these details with one another.

 ### Determinism

-- **Deterministic vs Non-Deterministic**: The environment is **Non-Deterministic**.
-Actions do not guarantee the same outcomes each time; probabilistic factors are at play.
-For instance, attempting to extinguish a fire might not always succeed, as conditions could cause the fire to persist or spread.
+The environment operates in a **Non-Deterministic** manner, meaning that actions do not always yield the same outcomes.
+Probabilistic factors influence the success or failure of certain actions.
+For example, an agent's attempt to extinguish a fire may not always be successful, as external conditions could allow the fire to persist or even spread.

 ### Episodicity

-- **Episodic vs Non-Episodic**: The environment is **Non-Episodic**.
-Since there is no training algorithm relying on distinct episodes (the system is based on pre-trained language models), the scenario runs continuously.
-However, each emergency report could be treated as an individual episode.
+This environment is characterized as **Non-Episodic**.
+There is no reliance on a training algorithm involving distinct episodes, as the system utilizes pre-trained language models, allowing it to operate continuously.
+However, each emergency report received by agents can be considered a self-contained episode for practical purposes.

 ### Dynamism

-- **Static vs Dynamic**: The environment is **Dynamic**.
-Fires can escalate over time, and the health of injured individuals may decline if they are not treated quickly.
+The environment is **Dynamic**, with evolving conditions over time.
+Fires can grow in intensity if not extinguished, and the health of injured individuals may deteriorate if they do not receive timely assistance.
+This dynamism adds complexity to the agents' decision-making processes.

 ### Continuity

-- **Discrete vs Continuous**: The environment is **Continuous** in terms of the map and time.
-Agents can navigate freely along the X and Y coordinates.
-While the map and time are continuous, agent actions (e.g., moving, extinguishing fire) are discrete.
+In terms of space and time, the environment is **Continuous**.
+Agents are free to navigate across continuous X and Y coordinates on the map.
+While the overall map and time structure remain continuous, agent actions, such as moving or extinguishing a fire, are performed in discrete steps.

 # 2. Agent selection and definition